scottyhq/cb-resources/docs/deep-learning.md

 - **Notebook services**

     Most cloud platforms provide a notebook service that allows you to upload your python notebooks and work with them through your browser without any further configuration.
 These services are usually packaged within a larger Machine Learning-focused workspace, that tends to be cost-free to set up and intended to be an onramp to platform-specific ML tools.
-That said, the biggest benefit of these services are the cost savings; they have the potential to be [TODO: figure] cheaper.

     Guides: